isomerpages/seab-corp/_about-us/What we do.md

 <p>A trusted authority in examinations and&nbsp;assessment,&nbsp;recognised
 locally and internationally.</p>
 <h3><strong>Our Mission</strong></h3>
-<p>We assess educational performance so as to certify individuals, uphold
+<br>We assess educational performance so as to certify individuals, uphold
-national standards and advance quality in assessment worldwide.</p>
+national standards and advance quality in assessment worldwide
 <h3><strong>Our Values</strong></h3>
 <strong>Integrity</strong><br>
 We act with honesty at all times. <p></p>